Intercultural Communication and Competence

 US diplomats had long received lessons in topics such as ethnocentrism—the judgment of another culture based on one’s own cultural values—and linguistic relativity—the theory that one’s perspective is formed by one’s language.
 Yet no academic, or trainer, had put these two ideas together into a single concept.
 And American diplomats seemed particularly challenged in the communication that most people would view as necessary to do their jobs.

-The Cold War was a time when US foreign service officers, in their effort to contain Soviet power, were desperately seeking to influence decision makers abroad.
+In their effort to contain Soviet power during the Cold War, US foreign service officers were desperately seeking to influence decision makers abroad.
 However, in the 1950s, the vast majority of US diplomats didn’t speak the languages of the countries where they were posted, according to numerous reports.
 In contrast, 90 percent of all Russian diplomatic staff, including “officials, secretaries, and chauffeurs,” spoke the language of their country of assignment.3

 From Theory to Practice